uwescience/query-workload-analysis/README.md

-# SDSS query analysis tools
+# Query workload analysis tools

 A set of scripts that allow us to extract queries from logs, have sql server explain them and then analyze the results.

+Built for the SDSS sky survey and SQLShare logs.

 ## Install